CoNarrative/glujs-guide/guide.md

 ####Ajax responses

-GluJS lets you simulate Ajax responses using the gluJS [AJAX simulator](#ajax-simulator).
+GluJS lets you simulate Ajax responses using the GluJS [AJAX simulator](#ajax-simulator).
 You define the routes during setup and turn on the framework for *capture*.
 As the calls are made, instead of being delivered to the browser for an actual AJAX call, they are stored up in each captured route by name.

 You will typically have a different route for each type of service call and name them accordingly.
 That way you can manage the responses separately and logically.